North Lane Leadership

 Our Work in North Lane

-Triple P, a positive parenting program that will focus on one of North Lane's specific needs - services for older "tween" youth - will also debut in Phase 1, with strategies like Parent Cafes and the faith-based Safe Families for Children joining the roster in subsequent years.
+Triple P, a positive parenting program that will focus on one of North Lane's specific needs - services for older "tween" youth - is one of the next strategies the team plans to roll out, with programs like Parent Cafés and the faith-based Safe Families for Children joining the roster in subsequent years.

 The development of the North Lane plan was a community effort.
 Regional Leadership Team members surveyed more than 200 of their neighbors to gauge local attitudes on child abuse prevention.
 Surveys included questions like, "Do you think we can reduce child abuse in this community?" and "What would make you support a community-wide child abuse prevention plan?"
 Their answers provided context for the next step of the plan's development.
 The team, assisted by a diverse group of North Lane residents, looked carefully at the community's available resources and gaps in services.
 With the goal of filling those gaps and strengthening - not duplicating - current successful efforts, the team wrote its Child Abuse Prevention Plan.